LeoPradoG/LeoPradoG/README.md

 ## Hi, I'am Leonardo do Prado Gomes👋

  - 👨‍💻 Working with Projects, Web Development and Databases
- - 🏥 Working in a Hospital
+ - 🏥 Working in a Ruston Alimentos

  <br>